teoscura/ing-sw-2025-ponzo-romano-sarto-scuratti/README.md

 ## How to start a game client

 > [!CAUTION]
 > If you wish to play with a mac, make sure to use the right jar!
-The jar made to support Intel Macs is denoted by a final _intel in its name.
+The jar made to support Intel Macs is denoted by a final _intel in its name, while the normal jar supports ARM Macs.

 ### GUI